google/u2f-ref-code/u2f-chrome-extension/README.md

 This is an implementation of a U2F client for Chrome, intended for experimentation and testing.
 For general testing, we recommend installing it from the Chrome Web Store [here][webstore].
 In this case, the extension will automatically update when new versions are released.
-Any origin to call the extension; side-loading is not necessary for this.
+Any origin may call the extension; side-loading is not necessary for this.

 [webstore]: https://chrome.google.com/webstore/detail/fido-u2f-universal-2nd-fa/pfboblefjcgdjicmnffhdgionmgcdmne